Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 caused by hepatitis B or hepatitis C.

-Hepatocellular carcinoma (HCC) is treated at Dana-Farber/Brigham and Women's Cancer Center's (DF/BWCC) Liver Cancer Center.
+Hepatocellular carcinoma (HCC) is treated at Dana-Farber Brigham Cancer Center Liver Cancer Center.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 People who think they may be at risk should